 Keep an eye out for these ingredients when cooking!
 The following ingredients are known to have anti-inflammatory properties:

-This spice contains curcumin, which is a potent antioxidant that can help fight inflammation.
-This can be used as a spice in foods or even used in a golden latte or golden milk.
+Turmeric contains curcumin, which is a potent antioxidant that can help fight inflammation.
+This can be used as a food spice or even in a golden latte or milk.
 Be sure to include black pepper with turmeric to aid in your body’s ability to absorb it.

 Ginger is another spice with anti-inflammatory properties.
 It can help relieve pain and stiffness associated with conditions like arthritis.